Meghan McCain Shares Heartbreaking Post Marking The One-Year Anniversary Of Her Dad’s Death

-Meghan McCain is still hurting at the loss of her father, and took to Instagram this weekend to share a heartbreaking post marking the one-year anniversary of his death.
+Meghan McCain is still hurting at the loss of her father and took to Instagram this weekend to share a heartbreaking post marking the one-year anniversary of his death.

 Meghan said in her caption that August 25, 2018, was the worst day of her life as she had to say a final goodbye to her father.